HeXuPKU/SPAGRM.github.io/docs/Step 0 Calculate GRM and IBD files.md

 ![GRM](https://raw.githubusercontent.com/Fantasy-XuHe/SPAGRM.github.io/main/docs/assets/images/GRM.png)

 SPA<sub>GRM</sub> is a sparse-GRM-based approach to control for sample relatedness.
 SPA<sub>GRM</sub> uses the sparse GRM to
-- capture close family relationships.
+- Capture close family relationships.
-- - aaa
+  - Two individuals who have a non-zero element in sparse GRM is assumed in a family, and families are indipedent to each other.
+- Estimate precise distributions of genotypes.
-- estimate precise distribution of genotypes.
+  - GRM can be used to estimate the variance of genotypes.
+But it's limited to estimate more precise distributions of genotypes.

+# Identity by Descent (IBD)